vectorstack-ai/vectorstackai-python/docs/how_to_guides/managing-data.md

 )
 ```

-### **With Non-Integrated Embedding Model**
+### **Dense Index with a Non-Integrated Embedding Model**
-For a dense index configured with a non-integrated embedding model, you must explicitly provide following information for each item in the batch:
+To upsert data in a dense index configured with a non-integrated embedding model, you must explicitly provide
+following information for each item in the batch:

 - IDs (unique for each item)
 - Dense vectors (via `vectors`)